awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-maven.md

 **Note**
 Replace *com\.example\.myapp* with the full package namespace of your application\.
 Also replace *myapp* with your project name\.
 This becomes the name of the directory for your project\.

-This command creates a Maven project using the AWS Lambda project archetype\.
-This project archetype is preconfigured to compile with Java SE 8 and includes a dependency to the AWS SDK for Java\.
+This command creates a Maven project using the archetype templating toolkit\.
+The archetype generates the scaffolding for an AWS Lambda function handler project \.
+This project archetype is preconfigured to compile with Java SE 8 and includes a dependency to the SDK for Java 2\.x\.

 For more information about creating and configuring Maven projects, see the [Maven Getting Started Guide](https://maven.apache.org/guides/getting-started/)\.